Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Stability of the ergodic phase: Numerical Survey

 To conclude our numerical test of Eqs.~\eqref{eq:K_approx} and \eqref{eq:eigenvalueapprox} it remains to check that this behaviour is mirrored in other symmetry sectors.
 We achieve this by using the Arnoldi method to check all sectors simultaneously.
 Our results are reported in Fig.~\ref{fig:fullspec}.
 Interestingly, the leading eigenvalue in the $(0,0)$ sector is always observed to be the dominant one.
 Along with this property, it is observed to converge to $1$ more slowly than the other leading eigenvalues.
 For example the $t=6$, $\epsilon=0.6$ data set for Case I has $\lambda_{0,(0,0)} = 1.45898$ while the second furthest from unity is $\lambda_{0,(1,1)} = \lambda_{0,(5,5)} = 0.838665$.
 Leading eigenvalues are always found to be real numbers, while sub-leading values in general are real or complex with magnitude smaller than unity.
 The leading eigenvalue in the $(0,0)$ sector is the only one to be consistently greater than unity, other leading eigenvalues can oscillate around $1$ as functions of time.

 In summary, our numerical analysis is consistent with the expectation that for small $\epsilon$ the spectrum of $\cal T$ is a smooth deformation of that at the dual unitary point: We have $t$ real eigenvalues close to unity while the rest have significantly smaller magnitudes.
 We stress that this is the case despite the fact that our minimal model (\ref{eq:model}, \ref{eq:model2}) involves maximal disorder strength.
 Interestingly, in all our numerical experiments we also observed that the $(0,0)$ sector has the largest eigenvalue.
 This is consistent with the symmetry breaking picture of Ref.~\cite{garratt2021manybody}: as the system is perturbed away from the maximally ergodic point, i.e., the dual unitary point, a single symmetric eigenvalue becomes the dominant one.
+Further numerical surveys suggest that this phenomenology continues also when moving away from our minimal model (\ref{eq:model}, \ref{eq:model2}).